 - Write in my journal every day for a year.
 (DONE: During 2013.)

 - Write down 5 things that I'm grateful for every day, for a year.
-(In progress.)
+(DONE: June 29, 2014.
+Modified it to be write 1,000 things I'm grateful for by my birthday.)

 - Learn a new word every day, for a year.